skl/phundamental/README.md

 ## Instructions

-Clone the repo to a directory on your server:
+Clone the repo to a directory on your server and execute the top-level installer:

-    git clone https://github.com/skl/phundamental.git /usr/local/src/phundamental
+    git clone https://github.com/skl/phundamental.git && sudo phundamental/install.sh

-Edit `phundamental/etc/phundamental.conf.sh` and update `PH_INSTALL_DIR` to point to your cloned repository path if you changed the path above.
-Then execute the installer as root (unless you're running cygwin, which doesn't have sudo):

-    sudo /path/to/your/phundamental/install.sh

-**N.B.** The top-level ``phundamental/install.sh`` file will ask you which modules to install.
+**N.B.** If you're running cygwin or you don't have sudo installed, remove `sudo` from the above command.
+The top-level ``phundamental/install.sh`` file will ask you which modules to install.
 The ``modules/.../install.sh`` per-module install files will only install the one module if executed directly.

 ## Modules